yejunlin/Lenovo-M930s-N000-OC/README.md

 SATA HDD: WD WD10EZEX

-Wireless: Realtek 8822CE
+Wireless and Bluetooth: Realtek 8822CE

 Audio: Realtek ACL623

 ## Known Issues
-No driver for Wireless (so no Airdrop/Handoff etc...)
+No driver for Wireless and Bluetooth (so no Airdrop/Handoff etc...)

-Bluetooth

 Hynix PC711 kernel panic (disabled by DTSL)